24/7 Admissions, Call For Help Now:

 Both forms of care can be effective, but inpatient treatment gives you more of an opportunity to focus on your recovery by removing you from your environment completely.

-Medication-assisted treatment (MAT) is often an option for those who are recovering from heroin abuse.
-This may help to reduce withdrawal symptoms and cravings.
+Medication-assisted treatment (MAT) or medical detoxification is often an option for those who are recovering from heroin abuse.
+This may involve the use of partial opioid agonist drugs to reduce withdrawal symptoms and cravings.
 But you can recover without it if you wish to do so.
-Make sure to consult with an addiction specialist before making the decision.
+Make sure to consult with an addiction specialist before making the decision to go through medical detox.

 At Zoe, we offer both pet-friendly and couples rehab options.
 These allow you to move into our treatment center for rehab while bringing your pet or partner with you.